Skip to main content

 • Atrioventricular (AV) valve dysplasia is a developmental malformation of the mitral or tricuspid valve in the heart.
 Signs include exercise intolerance, accumulation of fluid in the abdomen, weight loss, and stunted growth.
 Difficulty breathing or collapse may occur if congestive heart failure develops.
 Treatment of AV valve dysplasia is focused on managing signs of congestive heart failure and/or disturbances in heart rhythm, generally using medications.

 • Baylisascaris procyonis, also known as the raccoon roundworm, is a parasite found in the intestinal tract of many raccoons.
-In some cases, this parasite may also spread to dogs and cats.
+In some cases, this parasite may also spread to dogs and, less commonly, cats.
+Infection in dogs often results in no symptoms, but it can result in diarrhea.
+In rare cases, migration of parasite into the dog’s nervous system can result in encephalitis (brain inflammation), and death.
+Baylisascaris procyonis can also rarely infect humans.

 • This handout summarizes the possible reactions a dog may experience when receiving a blood transfusion.
 Many transfusion reactions occur acutely, within seconds of starting the transfusion up to 48 hours post-transfusion.
 The clinical signs and treatment protocols both vary based on the type of reaction.
 Prior to a blood transfusion, your veterinarian may perform tests to help ensure that the donor blood is a good match for your dog.